-Heater / A-C only blows on windshield (defrost only)
+Heater / A-C will not change positions, only blows on windshield, heater control???

 Most all late model vehicles have heater controls that are vacuum controlled.
 Chances are that you have a vacuum line that has either come loose, or ruptured causing a leak that will not allow the selector flap to move back and forth.
 If you can acquire a vacuum routing chart (sometimes these are printed on stickers located inside the hood), then routing this particular line and spotting the leak shouldn't be too much of a hassle.
 If you find out that your heater selector is mechanical, then there is most likely a small plastic clip that has broken causing the mechanical rod that adjusts the flap to came loose.
 Either way, whether vacuum or mechanical, it sounds like your selector flap isn't moving.
 That's what I would check first and foremost.
 Hope this solves your issue.
 Have a great day!

 a 6ya expert can help you resolve that issue over the phone in a minute or two.

 best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 the service is completely free and covers almost anything you can think of (from cars to computers, handyman, and even drones).

 click here to download the app (for users in the US for now) and get all the help you need.

 Jul 20, 2012 | Jeep Grand Cherokee Cars & Trucks